 Fortunately for us, it was perfect for the kids.
 The place was actually quite quiet compared to Playa and Cozumel.
 We were half expecting a good portion of the ruins visiting horde to be claiming their place in the sun but there weren't.
 I suppose most people that go to the ruins do it with a tour or simply as a day trip.
 Well their loss was our gain.
 We got a monster sized sun bed complete with oversized umbrella and our own table and chairs for $12 Cdn.
 We thought it was a little steep (the day before we got nearly that for only the price of food and drink) but the sun was strong and the temperature hot so it was worth it.
 Cole got to spend a few more hours bouncing on a trampoline and we all enjoyed a nice lunch and drinks.
 We spent a good amount of time building sand castles and floating around in the clear blue ocean.
 It was another great day.
 That night we hit the same restaurant as the day before and Cole got his second chance to eat a chocolate and banana crepe.

 The next day we arranged for a late checkout and enjoyed playing in the pool and relaxing at the hotel.
-We jumped on the bus back to Playa and checked into our condo around 4.
+We jumped on the bus back to Playa and checked into our condo around 4, and got ready for some fun things to see and do in Playa del Carmen.
 It was literally on the same block as our last place but in a different complex.
 It seems a little more plush than our last one and the internet is way better.
 We can hear a little more road noise and we lost our secondary patio area (which we only used to dry our clothes) but this place has a dryer and a wide screen TV so that more than makes up for it.
 It also has screens on the windows (the last place didn't) so now we have less fear of mosquitoes at night attacking us and the kids.
 We've settled in pretty good the last couple of days and after scattering our things and the kid's toys the place is starting to feel like a home.

 It's funny, I think people often confuse their house with their home.
 A house is simply a place to keep your junk.
 A home is where you keep your memories and dreams.
 For now this place is definitely our home.
 Every day we're filling it up and cherishing the time we get to spend together.
 We realize that all too quickly we'll be leaving here for other pastures and that every day here is a new chance at fulfilling our dreams and creating memories that will last a lifetime.
 At the end of the day, when we get back to whatever place we're calling home we know that we carry that with us wherever we go.
 In a sense, that's what being a barefoot nomad is all about.